A-Khranovsky/protected-restfull-api-spec/README.md

 * update category by id
 * delete category by id
 * delete all the categories

 This actions are protected from unauthenticated user.
 Every request to protected actions(endpoints, routes) is checked for bearer token using behind Sanctum.

-Specification based on annotations in classes hierarchy and allows to see input, output interfaces, input the data make request and watch the result.
+Specification based on annotations in classes hierarchy.
+Specification allows: to see input, output interfaces;
+to input the data, make request and watch the result.

 ###How to run
 * clone the repository